jeremy-cc/statsd-java/README.md

 # Description

 statsd-java is intended to be a lightweight statsd-compliant client which is able to send statsd instrumentation messages via UDP to a statsd server.
-It makes use of a single internal thread and a Conccurrent Queue in order to buffer data for dispatch asynchronously to the dispatch of this data.
+It makes use of a single internal thread and a Concurrent Queue in order to buffer data for dispatch asynchronously to the dispatch of this data.

 Usage: